-I wrote a separate guide on installing Raspbian Stretch.
+I wrote a separate guide on installing Raspbian Buster.
 Use that guide to install the Raspbian operating system and then return here!

 If necessary remove the SD card from the adapter and push it into the reader on the Raspberry Pi.
 Push down until you feel and hear it click into place.